lhr-solar/DataAcq-Sunlight/Docs/source/Software/tasks.rst

 Timing Requirements
 -------------------

-Must be able to execute with the same or higher frequency than data being collected by the `Data Reading Task`_
+Must be able to execute with the same or higher frequency than data being collected by the `Data Reading Task`

 Yields
 ------

 Yields if Ethernet queue is empty.

+.. _heartbeat-task-ref:

 Heartbeat Task
 ==============